 In off-grid applications, after being created by the solar panels, electricity flows to the charge controller and battery bank, where it’s stored for later use.
 If your off-grid home uses DC appliances, power simply flows from the battery to the appliances.
 Easy!
 If you have AC gadgets (like your laptop and phone) then you’ll need an inverter as well.
 Electricity flows from the battery to the inverter, then to your AC appliances.

 For grid-connected installations, 100% of the electricity goes through the inverter.
-For off-grid systems, only as much electricity as you need converted into AC goes through the inverter.
+For off-grid systems, only as much electricity as you need to be converted into AC, goes through the inverter.

 You can see how the end use of the electricity dictates what components are needed.
 All the electricity from grid-connected solar needs to be ready to send safely into the grid, so a large inverter is necessary to convert it from AC to DC.
 Off-grid homeowners need to store electricity, so it goes to batteries.

 Off-grid Solar Components

 As you’ve just seen, the components of an off-grid installation are pretty different than grid-connected systems.